DIY Instructions - How to install underground drippers

 Installing underground drippers for your lawn

 - A pressure reducer - Most dripper pipe has a maximum operating pressure.
-The best way to protect the pipe from being damaged from high pressure is to install a pressure reducer.
+The best way to protect the pipe from being damaged by high pressure is to install a pressure reducer.

-- A main line - A main line is essentially a length of poly pipe which typically runs from the water source/tap and then goes around the outside of the lawn area.
+- A mainline - A mainline is essentially a length of poly pipe that typically runs from the water source/tap and then goes around the outside of the lawn area.
 This pipe carries the water from the tap to the drip pipe.

-- The drip lines.
-Inline drip pipe has a dripper built in to it about every 300mm.
-Make sure you buy drip pipe that has been especially designed to be burried and one preferably that wont allow lawn roots to grow in the drippers.
+- The drip lines - Inline drip pipe has a dripper built into it about every 300mm.
+Make sure you buy drip pipe that has been specially designed to be buried and one that preferably won't allow lawn roots to grow in the drippers.

-- A flush tap.
-This is a tap that is positioned at the end of the main line that allows you to fush the system out if it gets blocked
+- A flush tap - This is a tap that is positioned at the end of the mainline that allows you to flush the system out if it gets blocked.

 Design your system